anicolson/DeepXi/README.md

 <!--- Deep Xi utilising the MHANet (**Deep Xi-MHANet**) was proposed in . --->

-Deep Xi utilising the ResNet TCN (**Deep Xi-ResNet**) was proposed in [[2]](https://ieeexplore.ieee.org/document/9066933).
+Deep Xi utilising a ResNet TCN (**Deep Xi-ResNet**) was proposed in [[2]](https://ieeexplore.ieee.org/document/9066933).
 It uses bottleneck residual blocks and a cyclic dilation rate.
 The network comprises of approximately 2 million parameters and has a contextual field of approximately 8 seconds.
 An example of Deep Xi-ResNet is shown in **Figure 4**. **A trained model for version `resnet-1.0c` is available in the [`model`](https://github.com/anicolson/DeepXi/tree/master/model) directory.
 It is trained using the [Deep Xi Training Set](https://ieee-dataport.org/open-access/deep-xi-training-set).**

 Deep Xi utilising a ResLSTM network (**Deep Xi-ResLSTM**) was proposed in [[1]](https://doi.org/10.1016/j.specom.2019.06.002).
-It uses residual blocks containing a single LSTM cell.
+Each of its residual blocks contain a single LSTM cell.
 The network comprises of approximately 10 million parameters.

 |![](./fig_Deep-Xi-ResNet.png "Deep Xi-ResNet a priori SNR estimator.")|
 |----|